 Here a is the slope, b is the intercept, and the Gaussian noise has a mean of µ with a standard deviation of σ.
 In order to write code to implement this, we need to make a corresponding vector of responses, y, which are calculated as a slope times the feature array, X, plus some Gaussian noise (again using NumPy), and an intercept.

-To create the linear regression data, we first set the random seed.
-Then we declare variables for the slope and intercept of our linear data.
-Finally, we create the response variable using the familiar equation for a line, with the addition of some Gaussian noise: an array of 1,000 data points the same shape (size) as the feature array, X, where the mean of the noise (loc) is 0 and the standard deviation (scale) is 1.
+To create the linear regression data, we declare variables for the slope and intercept then plug them in to the equation for a line, with the addition of some Gaussian noise: an array of 1,000 data points with the same shape (size) as the feature array, X, where the mean of the noise (loc) is 0 and the standard deviation (scale) is 1.
 This will add a little "spread" to our linear data.
 The code to create linear data with Gaussian noise is as follows:

-np.random.seed(seed=1)

 slope = 0.25

 intercept = -1.25

-y = slope * X + np.random.normal(loc=0.0, scale=1.0, size=(1000,)) + intercept
+y = slope * X + rg.normal(loc=0.0, scale=1.0, size=(1000,)) + intercept

 Now we'd like to visualize these data.
 We will use matplotlib to plot y against the feature X as a scatter plot.
 First we use .rcParams to set the resolution (dpi = dots per inch) for a nice crisp image.
-Then we create the scatter plot with plt.scatter, where the X and y data are the first two arguments, respectively, and the s argument takes a size for the dots.
+Then we create the scatter plot with plt.scatter, where the X and y data are the first two arguments, respectively, and the s argument specifies a size for the dots.

 This code can be used for plotting: